Skip to product information

 Size

-Get ready to be amazed!
-Ethiopia is, for many, the birthplace of coffee and there is broad consensus on tracing the discovery of coffee to Ethiopia’s highlands as early as the 9th century.
+Ethiopia is, for many, the birthplace of coffee, with legends tracing its discovery to Ethiopia’s highlands as early as the sixth century.
 With this impressive history and literally thousands of coffee varieties, Ethiopian coffees are incredibly diverse and 100% delicious.

 Chocolatey Ethiopian coffee fruity flavour notes Wild & fruity